Skip to main content

 Here’s a quick overview of the 7 plot points in a good script: A Character (who wants something) has a Problem that he/she is struggling with.
 A Guide enters the picture, gives a Plan and calls the character to Action.
 As a result, the character manages to avoid Failure and attain Success.

 We’ll now briefly introduce these 7 components, how to create your BrandScript and implement it.
-For the full details and examples, do get the book or our full 13-page summary.
+For the full details and examples, check out our complete 13-page version of Building a StoryBrand summary.
 You can create your 1-page BrandScript for free at mystorybrand.com.

 1. The Character

 Your customer is the hero of the story, not your brand.
-Check out the book / complete summary for a walk-through of how to define (i) who your customer is, (ii) what he/she wants and (iii) 1 thing that helps him/her to survive or thrive.
+Our complete summary bundle includes a walk-through of how to define (i) who your customer is, (ii) what he/she wants and (iii) 1 thing that helps him/her to survive or thrive.

 2. The Problem

 Draw your customers deeper into the story by (i) identifying the villain between them and their desires and (ii) offering a solution that addresses their problems at 3 levels.
-The book offers numerous tips and examples on the characteristics of a “good” villain and the 3 problem levels to address.
-You can also get a detailed outline with full book summary.
+You can get a detailed outline of the numerous tips and examples on the characteristics of a “good” villain and the 3 problem levels to address.
+You can also get a detailed outline with the full Building a StoryBrand summary.

 3. The Guide

 The heroes in stories start out with self-doubts and problems they can’t solve on their own.
 They need a guide who has “been there, done that”.
 Be that guide (but don’t compete with your customer to be the hero).
 Be the guide they’re looking for.
 If you focus on your customers’ success, your own success will follow.
-In the book / complete 13-page summary, you can learn more about how to establish yourself as a trustworthy guide.
+You can learn more about how to establish yourself as a trustworthy guide in the complete 13-page version of Building a StoryBrand summary.

 4. The Plan